- This story is regularly updated for relevance. Last updated: May 10, 2021

 President Trump said in May 2020 that a COVID-19 vaccine could be ready as early as January 2021, and though experts warned that his timeline was incredibly optimistic, people started receiving the vaccine a month earlier than that.
-The FDA granted emergency authorization to the Pfizer vaccine on Dec.
-11 and did so a week later for the Moderna vaccine, leading some to believe the world was that much closer to ending the pandemic.
-But prior to the coronavirus, what was the fastest a vaccine has ever been made?
+Now, there are three vaccines approved in the U.S. and potentially a fourth on the way.
+Prior to the coronavirus, though, what was the fastest a vaccine has ever been made?

 Previously, the mumps vaccine was the quickest to have ever been developed, according to National Geographic.
 And that took four years, from collecting viral samples to licensing the drug in 1967.
 For what it’s worth, it was originally estimated that it might take 12-18 months to create a coronavirus vaccine, though it was closer to about nine months.